 Christmas, the most wonderful time of the year as they say, is officially here.
 As the holiday crowds descend from all over the world upon Colorado’s mountain towns, Anna-Lisa and I have made it a tradition to escape the madness and head up to a 10th Mountain or Braun hut for a night or two on or around Christmas.
 This year we decided to book out the Markley Hut, which features one of the shortest approaches of any hut in the system.
 Keep Reading…

 In the spring of 2021, Dylan and I completed the Grand Traverse Ski from Crested Butte to Aspen.
-It’s known one of those uber-classic Colorado events and being into it’s 25th year, is the longest running ski mountaineering race in North America.
+Being into it’s 25th year, it’s the longest running ski mountaineering race in North America.
 Around a decade ago race organizers decided to add Grand Traverse summer events, namely an ultramarathon from Crested Butte to Aspen which follows a very similar route as the ski race, along with a mountain bike race from Aspen back to CB the following day.
 Ever since finishing the ski I had wanted to go back for the run and bike races, and finally did so at the beginning of the month.
 Keep reading…

 For several summers now I’ve headed over to the Elks and pieced together a big wilderness loop of some kind.
 I’ve always felt if you’re gonna spend all day on your feet whether it’s for training purposes or not, you might as well look for something unique in a cool area to make things more interesting.
 With its vast network of trails, there are lots of options for these kinds of big days in the Maroon Bells-Snowmass Wilderness.
 So I decided to check out another loop in the Capitol Peak area of the northern-Elks which had long been on my wish list.